JJH-Hacker/nexus/README.md

 # nexus

-An open-source AI operating system that turns intentions into actions.
+NEXUS is an open-source AI operating system that transforms natural language intentions into real-world actions.

+Instead of opening apps and managing workflows manually, users simply describe what they want to accomplish, and NEXUS plans and executes the required steps.